 Cancellation & rescheduling policy: We require 2 business days’ notice for cancellation or rescheduling of consultation appointments, and 1 week's notice for cancellation or rescheduling of procedure appointments.
 Because there is often a 4+ month wait for consultation appointments, we offer a waiting list for cancellations.
 If we receive less than 2 business days’ notice and we are unable to fill the appointment with someone from our waiting list, the full cost of the consultation will be charged.
 For this reason, we require a credit card for a non-refundable $1.00 fee at the time the appointment is made (the fee allows the credit card number to be stored in an encrypted manner).
 This prevents “no-shows” and allows us to serve another pet when someone is unable to come for their scheduled appointment.

-Late arrival: Please note that if you are more than 10 minutes late for your consultation appointment, you may have to wait until the following patients’ appointments are completed before seeing the doctor.
-If you are unable to wait, your appointment will be rescheduled for another day, and the cancellation fee will apply.
+Late arrival: Please note that if you are more than 10 minutes late for your consultation appointment, we will do our best to see you but cannot guarantee that we will be able to.
+You may have to wait until the following patients’ appointments are completed before seeing the doctor, and it's possible we won't be able to see you at all, depending on the day's schedule.
+If your appointment has to be rescheduled for another day, the cancellation fee will apply.

 Surgical & procedural appointments: These appointments are scheduled by doctor approval only, after we have examined your pet.
 Procedures are typically scheduled within 1-3 weeks after a consultation visit.
 We require 1 week's notice for cancellation or rescheduling of procedure appointments; no-shows or cancellations within this time frame will result in forfeit of the deposit placed at the time of scheduling.

 Preoperative instructions: Do not feed your pet after midnight the day of the appointment.
 Water is ok.
 Most oral medications may be given the morning of the procedure appointment, with a small treat or tiny amount of food if necessary.
 Certain medications for heart disease or high blood pressure should not be given the morning of the procedure.
-Dr. Lommer or Dr. May will discuss preoperative instructions with you at the time of the consultation and you will leave with an Oral Health Report card and Preoperative Instruction sheet.
+The Doctor will discuss preoperative instructions with you at the time of the consultation and you will leave with an Oral Health Report card and Preoperative Instruction sheet.